Poincar\'e-Reeb graphs of real algebraic domains: Poincar e--Reeb graphs of domains of finite type in vertical planes

 \begin{proof} This follows from Definition \ref{def:transversalGraph}, Definition \ref{def:twotypes} and Proposition \ref{prop:finiteSegments} (3).
 Vertices of valency $1$ of the Poincar\'e--Reeb graph correspond to exterior topological critical points, whereas vertices of valency $3$ correspond to interior topological critical points. \end{proof}

-This proposition motivates: \begin{definition} A domain of finite type in a vertical plane is called \defi{generic} if no two topological critical points of its boundary lie on the same vertical line. \end{definition} Below we will define a related notion of generic direction with respect to an algebraic domain (see Definition \ref{def:genericDir} and Remark \ref{rem:MorseFunction}).
+This proposition motivates: \begin{definition} A domain of finite type in a vertical plane is called \defi{generic} if no two topological critical points of its boundary lie on the same vertical line. \end{definition}

+Below we will define a related notion of generic direction with respect to an algebraic domain (see Definition \ref{def:genericDir}).
+For algebraic domains of finite type, up to a small rotation the vertical direction is generic, see Remark \ref{rem:MorseFunction} below.
+In other words, for all but a finite number of directions the projection is generic.